Kansas City Chiefs name controversy: Mascots and traditions

 In 1989, the Chiefs switched from Warpaint, a Pinto horse ridden by a man in a feathered headdress, to their current mascot K. C. Wolf.
 Warpaint returned in 2009, but was ridden by a cheerleader.
 In July 2021 Warpaint was again retired, the team president stating that it is the right thing to do at this time.

 Emergence of controversy

+American Indian groups have called on sports teams, including the Chiefs, to change nicknames and mascots for many decades.
+The National Coalition on Racism in Sports and Media organized in 1991 following calls from Indigenous communities to end these practices.

+Many did not take notice of these requests or the issue until much later.
 Following the appearance in the Kansas City Star of photographs of fans attending an October 2013 game wearing feathers and warpaint and doing the tomahawk chop, numerous Native Americans submitted complaints to the publication.
 One caller, who was especially upset that the photographs were published on Columbus Day, described the images as a "mockery" and "racist".
 Writing for the Stars "Public Editor" column, Derek Donovan explained that he found the complaints "reasonable" and suggested that the newspaper depict "other colorful, interesting people in the crowds."